Nathan Larson (criminal): Political positions and online advocacy

-Larson began editing Wikipedia in 2005, initially under his real name.
+Larson began editing Wikipedia in 2004, initially under his real name.
 One of his focuses on Wikipedia was reportedly his desire to make taboo or illegal topics, including child sexual abuse, culturally acceptable.
 Larson ran a large number of sock puppet accounts, which he used to promote positions such as decriminalizing child sexual abuse and argue against Wikipedia's child protection policy.
 He was blocked in 2008 and later banned from the site entirely; he first moved to Wikiversity, a Wikimedia Foundation project for learning tutorials and academic articles, then to the skeptic wiki RationalWiki.
 According to Haaretz, he may have been the first person to be banned from RationalWiki.

-Larson also created Internet chat rooms for self-identified "incels" (involuntarily celibate men) and for pedophiles, incelocalypse.today and suiped.org, and wrote posts on the sites endorsing child rape and describing himself as a "hebephilic rapist".
-Both sites were removed by the hosting company in late May 2018 after a complaint by the website Babe.net.
+Larson also created Internet chat rooms for self-identified "incels" (involuntarily celibate men) and for pedophiles, incelocalypse.today and suiped.org (short for suicidal pedophile), and wrote posts on the sites endorsing child rape and describing himself as a "hebephilic rapist".
+Both sites were removed by hosting company DreamHost in late May 2018 after a complaint by the website Babe.net.
+He was also creator and administrator of the website rapey.to (later .so, .co, and .su) which had more than 7000 users and was outed and shut down by the efforts of hacker Ryan Montgomery.
 Larson told The Huffington Post in response to a question about whether he was actually a pedophile or merely wrote about it online, "It's a mix of both ...
-When people go over the top there’s a grain of truth to what they say."
+When people go over the top there's a grain of truth to what they say."
 He described the term as "vague" and described men being attracted to underage girls as "normal".
 He also advocated for father-daughter incest.